 It seems to me that a better solution would be for everyone to simply accept that life was stressful when we were young and that we all suffer from varying levels of repressed emotion.

-In most cases, it's not a family's fault if both parents had to work or if the single parent must work.
+In most cases, it's not a family's fault if both parents had to work or if a single parent must work.
 This was and is the socio-economic model of our North American society.
 Rather than try to find someone to blame, live in denial and be upset all the time, it seems wiser to just assume we all have repressed emotion that needs to be released and deal with it.

 The first step, in solving this massive problem, is acceptance, and the second step is to find a tool to use that is 'low to no cost' that can get the job done, effectively and efficiently.

-My best recommendation is don't let repressed anger and other repressed emotions, that developed when you were a baby, continue to take you down the path to chronic degenerative disease.
+My best recommendation is don't let repressed anger and other repressed emotions, that developed when you were a baby/toddler, continue to take you down the path to chronic degenerative disease.
 Stop that process now by using EFT to release all that emotion and start taking back control of your health and your life today.